• Exhibitions

 Alisi Telengut, working still for Materia, 2025.

 Alisi Telengut is a Canadian artist and filmmaker of Mongolian roots.
 Her practice has included handmade painterly animated films created frame by frame under the camera.
-In in her work she explores a diverse array of subjects, including endangered languages, ancient animistic beliefs, and shamanic rituals in Mongolia and Siberia, Indigenous knowledge, and the reclamation of animism for planetary health and non-human materialities.
 Her work has been screened and exhibited internationally, in contexts that include the Academy Museum of Motion Pictures, USA; the Whitney Biennial at the Whitney Museum of American Art; the Sundance Film Festival; TIFF and TIFF Canada’s Top Ten; Annecy International Animation Festival, France; Videonale X, Germany; Ostrale Biennale, Germany; Anthology Film Archives, USA; CICA Museum, South Korea; UNESCO World Heritage Site Zollverein, Germany; Images Festival; and Image Forum, Japan; among others.
-Telengut is currently assistant professor in film animation at Concordia University in Montréal.
+Telengut is currently an assistant professor in film animation at Concordia University in Montréal.

-Alisi Telengut’s project is curated by Clara Halpern, assistant curator, exhibitions, and commissioned by The Goldfarb Gallery of York University, with technical support from Michael Maranda, assistant curator, publications.
+Alisi Telengut’s project is curated by Clara Halpern, assistant curator, exhibitions, and commissioned by The Goldfarb Gallery, with technical support from Michael Maranda, assistant curator, publications, and Jonah Kamphorst.
 Sound design by Christian Obermaier.

 See also: